 - If you had COVID and were sick enough to be hospitalized and/or if you are immunocompromised, you may need to isolate for 20 days (or longer) – talk to your treating physician to determine the specific recommendations for your situation.

-Food and Grocery Delivery Options for Quarantined/Isolated Students
+Food, Grocery, and Prescription Delivery Options for Quarantined/Isolated Students

 - Publix grocery delivery (www.publix.com).
 Publix is a local grocery store chain which offers delivery and contactless pick up.
 Orders can be placed online or via the Publix App.